gchq/sleeper/docs/designs/postgresql-state-store.md

 item in DynamoDB, with optimistic concurrency control used to add new transactions.
 To avoid reading the entire history of transactions when querying or updating the state store, we periodically create snapshots of the state.
-To get an up-to-date view of the state store, the latest snapshot is queried and then updated by reading all subsequent transactions from the DyanmoDB transaction log.
+To get an up-to-date view of the state store, the latest snapshot is queried and then updated by reading all subsequent transactions from the DynamoDB transaction log.
 This state store enforces a sequential ordering to all the updates to the state store.
 Due to challenges performing lots of concurrent updates, there is an option to apply updates to the state store via an SQS FIFO queue which triggers a committer lambda.
 The table id is used to ensure that only one lambda can be processing an update for a table at a time.
 This works well for a single table, but the update rate